 Lawn aerating machines and equipment can be rented at many of the larger garden centers or equipment rentals locations, however, many times it is easier to call on the services of a lawn care pro.

-These professionals know how to use lawn aerators for the efficient removal of small soil plugs or cores to improve the health of the lawn.
+These professionals know how to use lawn aerators to efficiently remove small soil plugs or cores to improve the health of the lawn.
 The DIY’er can do the job of aerating and thatch removal, but often a lawn professional can do it quicker and cheaper.

 Aerating Video – The City of Calgary Parks